Last updated on May 1, 2023

 Something else not to pay for in Barcelona is a walking tour.
 You can either design your own self-guided walking tour or join a free group tour.
 I did a 2-hour walking tour with Free Walking Tours Barcelona and wouldn’t recommend it.
 The tour was just a snoozefest; the only thing I remember is seeing filming locations for the movie, Vicky Christina Barcelona.

 You could try Sandeman’s walking tour in Barcelona.
 I’ve done their walking tours in Edinburgh and Prague and had great experiences.
 I figure their Barcelona tour would be just as good.
+I would only pay for walking tours of historic buildings, like the Gaudi architecture.
+Pub crawls and guided food tours are also worth the money.

 5. Go to a Flamenco show

-Flamenco is another tradition from Andalucia.
+Flamenco is another tradition from Andalucía.
 As such, you’ll see the most authentic Flamenco shows in the region.
-Any city or town in Andalucia will do.
+Any city or town in Andalucía will do.
 Granada, Sevilla, Almeria, Cordoba, Cadiz, and Malaga are great choices for first-time visitors.
 There are also some breathtaking small towns like Vejer de La Frontera, Ronda, and Jaen.

 Barcelona is home to famous Flamenco venues like Tablao de Carmen so I could definitely be wrong, although some of the reviews could suggest otherwise.
 That said, the Flamenco experience isn’t just about the dance itself – it’s about the atmosphere, people, passion, and soul.
-That’s why I always recommend you see your first Flamenco show in Andalucia, where they live and breathe Flamenco!
+That’s why I always recommend you see your first Flamenco show in Andalucía, where they live and breathe Flamenco!
 You can even watch Flamenco dancers performing on the streets for free.

 6. Show up at La Sagrada Familia without a ticket